neoml-lib/neoml/NeoML/docs/en/API/NN/SpaceToDepthLayer.md

 <!-- /TOC -->

-This class implements a layer that splits images from a set of two-dimensional multi-channel images into square `GetBlockSize() x GetBlockSize()` blocks and flattens those blocks.
+This class implements a layer that splits images into square blocks of size `k x k x Ch` and writes the contents of these blocks to the corresponding pixels (`1 x 1 x Ch*k*k`) of the output images in channel-last ordering.
+As a result image of size `H x W x Ch` is transformed into images of size `H/k x W/k x Ch*k*k`.

 This operation is the inverse function of [CDepthToSpaceLayer](DepthToSpaceLayer.md).